zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2024-09-18】[BuilderIO / micro-agent](https://github.com/BuilderIO/micro-agent) - An AI agent that writes (actually useful) code for you
 * 【2024-09-16】[aws-amplify / amplify-ui](https://github.com/aws-amplify/amplify-ui) - Amplify UI is a collection of accessible, themeable, performant React (and more!) components that can connect directly to the cloud.
 * 【2024-09-16】[pyoncord / Bunny](https://github.com/pyoncord/Bunny) - A client mod for Discord mobile, fork of Vendetta
 * 【2024-09-15】[triggerdotdev / jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
 Built with 💜 by the Trigger.dev team.